manishmadugula/Notes/Code/java_multithreading.md

 - So T2 might end up reading a stale value.
 ![](res/jmm_visibility1.PNG)
 - To avoid this use synchronised and volatile keyword.

+## Solutions to race conditions (IMPORTANT)
+- Confinement : Not share data across multiple threads / a map and reduce kind of approach.
+- Immutablity : Use immutable objects like string, that can't be modified, everytime you try to change it's value a new object is created.
+- Synchronization : Using locks and mutexes and semaphores.
+  - Not recommended way in any case
+- Atomic Objects : Objects where a single operation is an atomic operation, so there are no lost updates.
+  - Better way if we want to implement counter logic.
+  - Uses Compare and Swap CPU instruction to do increment in a single atomic operation.
+- ### Partitioning :
+  - Partitioning data into segments so they can be accessed concurrently.
+  - Multiple threads can access the collection, but only a single thread can access a segment of the collection.
+  - Used in concurrent hash map.

+## Solution to solve visibility problem
+- Synchronized keyword
+  - Not recommened
+- Volatile keyword

 ## Cache coherance strategies